sdcnku/micropython/docs/library/omv.sensor.rst

    Returns the frame size for the camera module.

+.. function:: sensor.set_framerate(rate)

+   Sets the frame rate in hz on the HM01B0.
+May be 15, 30, 60, or 120 Hz.

+.. function:: sensor.get_framerate()

+   Returns the frame rate in hz on the HM01B0.

 .. function:: sensor.set_windowing(roi)

    Sets the resolution of the camera to a sub resolution inside of the current